Department of Computer Science

 Students are eligible for graduation with honors if they complete the following requirements:

-• Accumulation of a 3.2 or better grade point average from among the set of COMP, MATH, PHYS, and STOR courses taken to fulfill the graduation requirements for the major
+• A grade point average of 3.2 or better from among the set of COMP, MATH, PHYS, and STOR courses taken to fulfill the graduation requirements for the major.

 Special Opportunities in Computer Science